 One of the activities that the CIMA Research Foundation has developed is an educational kit for “Zero Emission City” schools in which teachers and students will be able to learn about the carbon footprint and the best behaviors to adopt to reduce carbon dioxide production, learning through a game.

-The objective is to try to ‘save’ as many kilos of carbon dioxide as possible by carrying out actions in a city that would like to become zero emissions.
-Any action carried out leads to the production of carbon dioxide, but with various measures it is possible to guarantee that the repetition of these actions can lead to less pollution production.
+The goal is to try to ‘save’ as many pounds of carbon dioxide as possible by carrying out actions in a city that would like to become carbon-neutral.
+Any action performed leads to the production of carbon dioxide, but with several steps, it is possible to ensure that the repetition of these actions can lead to less pollution production.

-The more teams enter a specific box, the closer the action gets to the zero emissions goal.
-To liven up the game, there are some boxes on the board, Heat Islands and Intense Breezes, which represent some dynamics not foreseen by the classic turn of the board.
+The more teams that enter a specific box, the closer the action gets to the goal of zero emissions.
+Enlivening the game are a few boxes on the board, Islands of Heat and Intense Breezes, which represent some dynamics not provided by the classic board turn.

 Whoever manages to offset more carbon dioxide than the other teams wins.